microsoft/FeatureManagement-Dotnet/README.md

 ### Feature Flag Declaration

 The feature management library supports appsettings.json as a feature flag source since it is a provider for .NET Core's IConfiguration system.
 Below we have an example of the format used to set up feature flags in a json file.
-The example below uses the v3 configuration schema which is supported in Microsoft.FeatureManagement version 3.
-For previous schemas see the configuration [schema details](./docs/schemas/README.md).
+The example below uses the 2.0.0 configuration schema which is supported in Microsoft.FeatureManagement version 3.
+For previous schema versions see the configuration [schema details](./docs/schemas/README.md).

 ``` JavaScript
 {